-- 4.5.7.1 Endurance functioning.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing in accordance with drawing 11837945 (burst firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - a.
+- 4.5.7.1 Endurance functioning Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with drawing 11837945 or a Government-approved equivalent stand using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868. - a.
 Firing procedure.
 Firing shall be accomplished in 50 cycles using 30 round magazines.
 One (1) firing cycle shall be as specified in Table V. Cooling of the barrel shall be to the point that it is capable of being held by the bare hand.
 Supplemental cooling is permissible in the hand guard area.